Kawagoe: Experience unique activities & culture at traditional Japanese “Kura” town

 Ryotei Yamaya

-No trip to Japan would be complete without including Japanese traditional dish, a luxurious selection of seasonal ingredients that are presented in an artistically pleasing array.
+No trip to Japan would be complete without savoring Japanese traditional dishes, luxurious selections of seasonal ingredients that are presented in an artistically pleasing array.

-Originally Japanese traditional dishes were simple meal made using only vegetables but over the years it transformed into a rich meals filled with seasonal vegetables, fish, meat, and fruit.
+Originally Japanese traditional dishes were simple meals made using only vegetables, but over the years they transformed into rich meals filled with seasonal vegetables, fish, meat, and fruit.

-It is filled with many types of ingredients and takes quite a long time to prepare each one.
-If you’d like to try Japan’s unique traditional dishes without having to pay a fortune we recommend the boxed lunches at Ryotei Yamaya.
-These lunches are filled with traditional Japanese ingredients that represent the current season and are painstakingly made with the hope of being pleasing to both the stomach and the eye of every guest who visits.
+They are filled with many types of ingredients and take quite a long time to prepare.
+If you’d like to try Japan’s unique traditional dishes without having to pay a fortune, we recommend the boxed lunches at Ryotei Yamaya.
+These lunches are filled with traditional Japanese ingredients representing the current season, and are painstakingly made in hopes of pleasing both the eyes and stomach of each guest who visits.

 Ryotei Yamaya is decorated in a traditional way with tatami floors and seasonal decorations throughout the entire building.
-Once you step foot inside, you’ll feel the past brought back to life.
+Step foot inside, and you’ll feel the past brought back to life.
 Enjoy a delicious meal overlooking the garden in this tranquil setting which has been featured many times on Japanese television and in dramas.

 <Ryotei Yamaya>